deciduously/markov/post.md

 }
 ```

+We're auto-deriving two [traits](https://doc.rust-lang.org/book/ch10-02-traits.html), `StructOpt` and `Debug`.
+The latter is like `toString()` from Java, it creates a string representation of the struct, and the StructOpt one is going to give us methods like `from_args()` to instantiate it from the command line arguments automatically.
+It also leverages a special custom tag `#[structopt]` which is used to configure the behavior of this macro.

 The doc comments with the three slashes end up in the help string this crate will generate for us.
 An example format for this struct would be something like `./markov -i poetry.txt -l 500`.
+You can use cargo directly with `cargo run -- -i poetry.txt -l 500`.
 The long names are used with two dashes, like `--length`.

-We type each as `Option<T>`, which means if either is omitted when the program is invoked this struct will just hold a `None`.
-A `PathBuf` is a fancy owned `String` with [cross-platform path abstractions](https://doc.rust-lang.org/std/path/index.html) built in.
-You can `push` to them and traverse them the same way on whichever platform your code runs.
+Each field has a type like `Option<T>`, which means if either is omitted when the program is invoked this struct will just hold a `None`.
+If you're not used to that syntax, any time you see a single capital letter it stands for a generic type.
+A real value you use would be specifically typed, such as `Option<String>`.

+A `PathBuf` is a fancy `String` with [cross-platform path abstractions](https://doc.rust-lang.org/std/path/index.html) built in.
+You can `push()` to them and traverse them the same way in Rust code on whichever platform it runs.

+Otherwise, though, this is just a regular old Rust struct, it's just got a fancy custom `impl StructOpt {}` block generated for us.

 Now, replace the template `println!` call given in `main()` with: